Auckland's Matipo Primary School calls in police over 'serious misconduct'

 Police would not comment on the situation, but a spokeswoman for the Education Council confirmed it had received a mandatory report from the school and were working with staff and other agencies in relation to the matters raised.

-Matipo's principal Paul Wright - who took over the reins from long-time leader Wayne Bainbridge late last year - did not respond to requests for comment.
+Matipo's principal Paul Wright - who took over the reins late last year - did not respond to requests for comment.

 However, this afternoon, the school's Board of Trustees released a statement addressed to parents acknowledging what it called "a series of historical concerns.''